azofeifa/MDS/README.md

 #Modules

 ##DB
+A fair warning, running this module will likely take upwards of a week on a single node machine.
+In short, this module requires access to a large compute cluster.
+DB files that can be used for the eval module, in both humand mouse, are located within the PSSM_DB/.
+Fortunately, this file type does is genome-build-free.
+However, if you would like to re-estimate the GC distribution at your regulatory element of interest than go for it!
 | Flag | Type | Description |
 |------|------|-------------|
 |-ID| some string |An identifier, all output files will begin with this prefix